bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

 Static is the default position value of page elements.
 A `static` element is not considered to be _positioned_ on the page, since it will appear normally according to the page flow.
 The properties `top`, `right`, `bottom`, `left` and `z-index` do not affect static elements.

-You probably won’t use this value much, unless you are overriding other values with it, but this is how to set an element to be static.
+You probably won't use this value much, unless you are overriding other values with it, but this is how to set an element to be static.

 **CSS:**